• plumbing heating and air alliance member

 This visual association helps foster trust from your local consumer base.

-To expand your brand from an industry standpoint, you can sponsor trade shows, HVAC-related events, and local groups.
+To expand your brand from an industry standpoint, consider sponsoring trade shows, HVAC-related events, and local groups.

 10) Public Relations (PR)